 The holidays have always been a meaningful cause to spend money.
 It’s the “giving season” so spending money seems fitting, right?
-The problem occurs when you don’t have a financial plan or budget in place and you end up overspending, setting a rocky road for your next financial year.
-So, how do you put yourself on the right track following the holiday financial frenzy?
+The problem often occurs when you don’t have a financial plan or budget in place, then you end up overspending and ultimately setting a rocky road for your next financial year.
+So, how do you pick yourself up and on the right track following the holiday financial frenzy?
 You need to have a plan.

-Financial success doesn’t happen overnight, but these three takeaways can give you the direction for an affluent year.
+Financial success doesn’t happen overnight, but these three takeaways can set you in the right direction for an affluent year.

 Find Your Starting Point

-The key to financial success is having a plan to follow, monitor and hold you accountable to your resolutions.
+The key to financial success is having a plan to follow, monitor and hold you accountable to the resolutions you made for yourself.
 It’s no surprise that 56 percent of American adults don’t have a budget in place and 77 percent of American adults are living paycheck to paycheck.
 It doesn’t have to be this way, though.
 With a plan and budget, your financial health will drastically improve.

 Start by looking at your current finances including your credit line, savings, checking and outstanding debt.
 Set goals or resolutions for yourself.
 Whether weekly, monthly or quarterly, goals are best when they’re specific and measurable.
 For larger, more long-term resolutions, break them down into attainable milestones so you can track your progress along the way.